ALEKS Math Placement Test

 GW uses an online placement test, Assessment and Learning in Knowledge Spaces (ALEKS) to place incoming students in the appropriate economics classes.
-All students must complete the test by the designated deadline for each semester.
+All students planning to take an economics class must complete the test.
 A link to the test is provided below under Guidance on Taking the Test.

 If retakes are required, please be aware that each additional attempt is separated by a minimum “cooling off” period of 48 hours and students must complete a minimum of three hours in the Prep Learning Modules between each attempt.
 All Prep Learning Modules and attempts must be completed prior to registering for Econ 1011.

 Who Needs to Take ALEKS

 This test is mandatory for any incoming student who wishes to register for ECON 1001 or ECON 1011.
 Students who wish to register for ECON 1011 must take the ALEKS test and receive the minimum score prior to registering for the course.
 Students who have attempted the ALEKS Placement exam but who have not achieved the minimum score of 61, may register for ECON 1001.

 Minimum Required ALEKS Test Scores Required for Registration